koonwen/raspi_person_counter/README.md

+# Computer Vision
-# This repo contains the image detection code to be run on a raspberry pi.
+This repo contains the image detection code to be run on a raspberry pi.
 It also contains explanation of basic computer vision theory

-# Computer Vision
+## Theory
 If you are like me... coming into Computer Vision with no coding experience or knowledge,
 this repository is meant to serve as an introductory guide to the basic **Theory** of Computer Vision
 & uses LeNet-5 Architecture to demonstrate how to **Implement** it in code.